Our BeginningWelcome to Steward Ragdolls.

 A feral cat had 6 kittens behind the abandoned house next door.
 It took me several weeks before the mom would even let me within 3 feet of the kittens.
 She finally decided I was going to be a permanent visitor, so she let me get closer and even let me begin touching the kittens.
 She had two white ones which stole my heart and we had already decided to keep them.

 By the time they were old enough to take from the mom the white ones weren't so white anymore.
-They looked more like long hair Siamese.
+They looked more like long haired Siamese.
 Intent upon finding out the predominant breed they were, I spent hours on the internet comparing pictures.
 I thought at first they were Burmese then I changed to Balinese.
 Then I flip, flopped between the two.
 Ah, I discovered the Ragdoll and that was that.
 We had two mixed but predominately Ragdoll cats.
 Personality fit, color fit, size fit.
 Everything fit!
+I had not even heard of a Ragdoll before that eye opener.

 We had a male and a female.
 The male we named Boo and the Female was Bea.
 Ha, it was easy to call for them!
 BooBea, come here!

 I took a week long trip with my sis and sis-in-law and had a great time - till I got home, that is.
-While I was gone someone stole our precious Ragdoll kittens out of our yard.
+While I was gone someone stole our precious kittens out of our yard.
+At that time, we were ignorant and believed the cats would be safe outside.
+Big mistake!
 My husband was distraught over the loss as well.
 We searched and searched, put adds in the paper and on a local Facebook page.
 No avail, no kittens.

-I had lost, either through death or 'missing in action' many cats but none affected me like the loss of our Ragdolls.
+I had lost, either through death or 'missing in action' many cats but none affected me like the loss of our Boo and Bea.
 Time began to heal but I would think of them often.
 Six months later I was at the computer and my husband came in and said, "Come here, I have something to show you."
 He led me out past the next door house to the alley way and there sat Boo and Bea.
 They had grown into beautiful cats.
 I called them and Boo came right up to me but Bea ran off.
 I grabbed him and swiftly took him home.
 HA!
 Victory!
 I got to steal him back and he has been with us ever since.
-I would see Bea occasionally but never could get to her.
+I would see Bea off and on for about 2 months but never could get her to come to me.
 I have never seen her since, but I still wonder how she is doing.

 I will always be grateful for Little Apple Ragdolls in Manhattan, Kansas.
 I contacted the owner and asked if I could come visit.
 She was very gracious and we set up an appointment.
 I had lots of questions for Andra and she answered them all but she did her best to dissuade us from becoming breeders.
 She said it takes a lot of work and there is not much monetary profit in it by the time you buy your foundational breeder cats, food, litter, grooming items, VET bills, and all the extras it takes to raise healthy Pedigree cats.
 She explained to me the Mentor Program and offered to be our mentor if we decided to do this.
 We had time to think about it because she didn't have any show quality/breeder quality cats in any of the litters she had at that time.